Chicken Enchiladas With Homemade Red Enchilada Sauce

 Don't have an ingredient?
 Try these alternatives

-Chicken breast Shredded rotisserie chicken or turkey
+Chicken breast Shredded turkey or ground beef

 Corn tortillas Flour tortillas